Existence and Stability of Localized Patterns in the Population Models with Large Advection and Strong Allee Effect: Construction of Interior Spikes

-Combining the results obtained in Subsection \ref{subsection21}--\ref{subsection24}, we then conclude the proof of Theorem \ref{thm11}.
-This theorem establishes nontrivial localized steady states to (\ref{origin}).
+where $o(1)\rightarrow 0$ as $\chi\rightarrow\infty.$ Finally, we conclude the proof of Theorem \ref{thm11}. \end{proof} This theorem establishes nontrivial localized steady states to (\ref{origin}).
 To further investigate their qualitative properties, we shall focus on the associated eigenvalue problem of (\ref{origin}).